15 Global Climate Change

 Figure 15.7: Net effect of factors influencing warming.

 Global warming is evidence that Earth’s energy budget is not balanced.
-Positive effects on Earth’s are now greater than negative effects.
+Positive effects on Earth’s temperature are now greater than negative effects.

 QR code